 - and different interpretations of “deep tissue” massage.

 Many clients report a preference towards receiving deep tissue sessions.
 There are many benefits professed by clients receiving deep tissue massage.
 Some clients state they can relax easier when they feel deeper pressure upon their body.
 Others feel great relief of pain upon deep pressure application.

 Other benefits professed include:

 - better breathing

 - and feeling a sense of wholeness.

-Because many people live a high stress lifestyle, their sympathetic nervous systems are in a heightened state.
+Many people live a high stress lifestyle; thus, their sympathetic nervous systems are in a heightened state.
 With these individuals, deep tissue massage involving deep pressure application may help project them beyond the sympathetic state into parasympathetic state where relaxation can be attained.